dotnet/AspNetCore.Docs/docs/fundamentals/configuration.rst

 .. image:: configuration/_static/options-screenshot.png

 .. note:: Options (Microsoft.Framework.OptionsModel) is a framework for accessing and configuring POCO settings, and is part of ASP.NET 5.
-You can `view its source and comment or contribute to the project on GitHub <https://github.com/aspnet/Options>`_.
+You can `view its source and comment or contribute to the project on GitHub <https://github.com/aspnet/Options>`_ or `download it from NuGet <http://www.nuget.org/packages/Microsoft.Framework.OptionsModel>`_.

 Writing custom providers
 ------------------------